Learn something new every day

 A daisy wheel printer is an electronic device that can be connected to a word processor or computer to allow documents to be printed from that machine.
 The basic functionality of these devices is similar to other printers, such as dot matrix or inkjet printers, though the way in which a document is printed is quite different.
-A daisy wheel printer uses a printing mechanism known as a “daisy wheel,” which consists of numerous raised letters and numbers arrayed in a circle.
+A printer of this kind uses a printing mechanism known as a “daisy wheel,” which consists of numerous raised letters and numbers arrayed in a circle.

 A daisy wheel printer functions much like other types of printers, and can be connected to a device such as a word processor or computer, from which text is sent to it for printing.
 Printing consists of the daisy wheel being positioned by the printer on a sliding carriage that allows the daisy wheel to move back and forth across a page, and then spun to allow the proper character to face a page.
 A small “hammer” then presses that character into an ink ribbon, which leaves a physical impression of the letter on a piece of paper.
 Printing on a daisy wheel printer proceeds as the daisy wheel slides across a page on the carriage, spinning and striking each letter in turn.

 When introduced in the early 1980s, the daisy wheel printer was a relatively fast and effective way to produce printed documents.
 Since physical impact printing is used, the resulting documents are quite crisp and high in quality.
 These printers are not typically used to print images, however, though some methods have been developed that can create images using a “full stop” or “period” as a pixel, and repeatedly striking this character to create a rough picture.
 The daisy wheel printer has been largely replaced by other types of printing, especially with the advent and proliferation of inkjet and laser printing devices.